anissen/cosy/wishlist.md

 - [ ] Better error position reporting with character from-to indexes
 - [ ] A target that outputs code + documentation as markdown
 - [ ] `for 0..10` syntax, instead of `for _i in 0..10` (if possible)
+- [ ] Make a `strict` mode that requires specifying type information for function parameters and return values

 # Project wishlist
 - [ ] Make a syntax highlighting extension for vscode